kubedb/docs/docs/concepts/databases/mysql.md

 ## Next Steps

 - Learn how to use KubeDB to run a MySQL database [here](/docs/guides/mysql/README.md).
-- See the list of supported storage providers for snapshots [here](/docs/concepts/snapshot.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).